Prafful-Vyas/Weather-Data-ETL-Pipeline/README.md

-Absolutely, Prafful!
-Here's a clean and professional README tailored for your **Weather Data ETL Pipeline** project, ideal for showcasing on GitHub or your portfolio:

----

 # 🌦️ Weather Data ETL Pipeline – Apache Airflow on Astronomer

 This project demonstrates a production-grade ETL pipeline using Apache Airflow to ingest, transform, and analyze weather-related data.
 Built with Astronomer CLI, it runs locally in a containerized environment and showcases dynamic task mapping and Python-native DAGs.